 - Failure to do so will result in a mark of zero being assigned.

-Log into the student portal and click on the Absence tab and indicate that you will be absent from class on a day that has an Evaluation.
+Log into the student portal and click on the Absence tab and indicate that you will be absent from class on a day that has an evaluation or test.
 You will receive a confirmation email that you have recorded your absence for that day.
-If you are unable to enter your absence in the student portal, email your faculty.
+If you are unable to enter your absence in the portal, email your faculty.

 Follow-up after Reporting Your Absence from an Evaluation

 Students are responsible for contacting the faculty for the course on the day they return to classes.
-Faculty will determine alternative evaluation arrangements as appropriate.
+Faculty will determine alternate evaluation arrangements as appropriate.

 Conestoga recognizes all religious holidays as defined by the College Employer Council.